symbuzzer/chopin-miui12-flasher/README.md

-# chopin-flasher
+# chopin-miui12-flasher
-Fastboot firmware flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G
+MIUI 12 fastboot firmware flasher for POCO X3 GT / REDMI NOTE 10 PRO 5G

 HOW TO USE:
 -Create \SDK\ folder and copy Android Platform Tools in this folder